What Is Morton's Neuroma?

 - Buy shoes that are wide enough at the toe that they don’t squeeze.

-- Choose athletic shoes with enough padding in the soles to cushion your feet when you run or play sports.
+- Choose athletic shoes or socks with enough padding in the soles to cushion your feet when you run or play sports.